 User Behavior Patterns

-Ad blockers are most popular among men aged 25-34, with 36.9% using ad blocking software, compared to 31.6% of women in the same age group.
-This demographic insight helps publishers understand which audiences are most likely to block advertising content.
+The demographic mostly using ad blockers is men aged 25-34, with 36.9% using ad blocking software, compared to 31.6% of women in the same age group.
+This information about the demographic is very helpful for publishers when they want to know their biggest ad blocking audience segments.

 Balancing Revenue and Experience